bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/comprehensive-guide.md

 1. Deactivate

-    To move onto something else in the command line type ‘deactivate’ to deactivate your environment.
+    To move onto something else in the command line type 'deactivate’ to deactivate your environment.

         deactivate